Advaita Vedanta: Parinamavada and vivartavada – causality and change

-It was the 13th century scholar Prakasatman, who founded the influential Vivarana school, who gave a definition to vivarta, introducing the notion that the world is illusory.
+It was the 13th-century scholar Prakasatman, who founded the influential Vivarana school, who gave a definition to vivarta, introducing the notion that the world is illusory.
 It is Prakasatman's theory that is sometimes misunderstood as Adi Shankara's position.
-Andrew Nicholson concurs with Hacker and other scholars, adding that the vivarta-vada isn't Shankara's theory, that Shankara's ideas appear closer to parinama-vada, and the vivarta explanation likely emerged gradually in Advaita subschool later.
+Andrew Nicholson concurs with Hacker and other scholars, adding that the vivarta-vada is not Shankara's theory, that Shankara's ideas appear closer to parinama-vada, and the vivarta explanation likely emerged gradually in Advaita subschool later.
 (Note: Compare the misunderstanding of Yogacharas concept of vijñapti-mātra, 'representation-only', as 'consciousness-only'.)

 Ethics

 Some claim, states Deutsch, "that Advaita turns its back on all theoretical and practical considerations of morality and, if not unethical, is at least 'a-ethical' in character".
 However, Deutsch adds, ethics does have a firm place in this philosophy.
 Its ideology is permeated with ethics and value questions enter into every metaphysical and epistemological analysis, and it considers "an independent, separate treatment of ethics are unnecessary".
 According to Advaita Vedānta, states Deutsch, there cannot be "any absolute moral laws, principles or duties", instead in its axiological view Atman is "beyond good and evil", and all values result from self-knowledge of the reality of "distinctionless Oneness" of one's real self, every other being and all manifestations of Brahman.
 Advaitin ethics includes lack of craving, lack of dual distinctions between one's own Self and another being's, good and just Karma.

 The values and ethics in Advaita Vedānta emanate from what it views as inherent in the state of liberating self-knowledge.
 This state, according to Rambachan, includes and leads to the understanding that "the self is the self of all, the knower of self sees the self in all beings and all beings in the self."
 Such knowledge and understanding of the indivisibility of one's and other's Atman, Advaitins believe leads to "a deeper identity and affinity with all".
 It does not alienate or separate an Advaitin from his or her community, rather awakens "the truth of life's unity and interrelatedness".
 These ideas are exemplified in the Isha Upanishad – a sruti for Advaita, as follows: